“The school provides students with an outstanding curriculum that effectively meets their needs and aspirations”. OFSTED

 Our Key Stage 3 curriculum offers a broad and balanced curriculum and is studied over two years.
 Students study the full range of national curriculum subjects such as Mathematics, English, Science, Languages, Humanities, PE, Technology, the Arts, Computing, Religion, Philosophy & Ethics (RPE) and Careers Education.
 This provides an excellent foundation for both Key Stage 4 and the Sixth Form.
 English and Mathematics are taught in ability sets, allowing for stretch of the most able and support where and when it is needed.
 All other subjects are taught in tutor groups, assisting the students to build good relationships with their peers both academically and pastorally.

 At GCSE, all students have the opportunity to study the English Baccalaureate (EBACC).
 This curriculum recognises that our students are able to pursue a broad range of rigorous academic subjects at GCSE and this is an ideal preparation for Post-16 study and provides all students with a broad range of academic subjects upon which to build any future career options.
-At KS4 we also give students the opportunity to study a Level 2 BTEC giving them access to specialist work-related learning.
 All EBACC subjects are set on ability, allowing for stretch of the most able and support where and when it is needed.
 The curriculum content they study may therefore vary slightly between each set – please see subject curriculum plans for further detail.
 The 3 year KS4 allows teachers to explore content outside of the exam specification in more detail, giving students an improved grounding in each subject they study and creates inquisitive and eager learners.

 At Post-16, students choose from a wide range of Advanced Level and Level 3 BTEC courses, have the opportunity to study the AQA Extended Project Qualification and the AQA Baccalaureate.